bspiewak6/password-generator/README.md

 ## Create Password Generator
 ## Description
-This password generator was created to generate more secure strings of letters, and/or numbers, and/or special characters quickly that can be copied to the user's clipboard at the click of a button.
-This will create greater security for the end user.
+This password generator was created to generate more secure strings of letters, and/or numbers, and/or special characters quickly so that the password is strong and provides greater security for the end user.

 ## Table of Contents
 * [Technologies](#technologies)